EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * G_Y - the ephemeral public key of Party V
 * C_V - variable length connection identifier

-### Party V Processing of Message 2 {#asym-msg2-proc}
+### Responder Processing of Message 2 {#asym-msg2-proc}

-Party V SHALL compose message_2 as follows:
+The Responder SHALL compose message_2 as follows:

-* If corr (METHOD_CORR mod 4) equals 1 or 3, C_U is omitted, otherwise C_U is not omitted.
+* If corr (METHOD_CORR mod 4) equals 1 or 3, C_I is omitted, otherwise C_I is not omitted.

 * Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56A}} using the curve in the selected cipher suite and format it as a COSE_Key.
 Let G_Y be the 'x' parameter of the COSE_Key.

-* Choose a connection identifier C_V and store it for the length of the protocol.
+* Choose a connection identifier C_R and store it for the length of the protocol.

 * Compute the transcript hash TH_2 = H(message_1, data_2) where H() is the hash function in the HMAC algorithm.
 The transcript hash TH_2 is a CBOR encoded bstr and the input to the hash function is a CBOR Sequence.